Breastfeeding While Traveling: What You Need to Know

 In the final analysis, traveling with your baby may not be as easy as traveling alone, but with adequate planning and preparation, you can safely show your baby the world.
 Here is a quick checklist of things to do before your trip:

-- Talk to a travel doctor or a travel specialist about which immunizations you and your baby will need.
+you and your baby will need.
 They will take into account the baby’s age and the types of diseases you may be exposed to before deciding whether to give a travel-specific vaccine or to accelerate the administration of your baby's normal childhood vaccines.

 - Be sure you know how to manage diarrhea—for both you and your baby.
 Breastfeeding reduces the risk of diarrhea for your baby, but it does not eliminate this disorder.
 You should know how to prepare and use rehydration solutions.
 Be sure to be especially careful about washing your own hands.